 Marshalls has further developed clear KPIs regarding modern slavery within each of six focus areas.
-We will report on each of these in next year's statement and in our Annual End Modern Slavery Report.
+We will report on each of these in next year's statement and in our Annual End Modern Slavery Report at the end of 2022.